Example: First Hebrew exercise

 A sentence unit is typically a word, but it can also be, for example, a clause or a phrase.
 A sentence unit has a number of features.
 If the sentence unit is word, the features may, for example, include part of speech and case.
 Each feature has a value.
 For example, the case feature may have the value genitive.

 The search criteria may specify that a certain feature must have a certain value, or that the feature must not have a certain value.
 When the program generates questions, it will look for sentences containing sentence units of the specified type with the specified feature values.

 By choosing either “MQL statement to select sentences” or “Friendly feature selector”, you indicate if you want to specify the search criteria as an MQL statement or in a more user-friendly manner.

 If the user-friendly method is selected, you use “Sentence unit type” to specify the kind of sentence unit that should be used when selecting sentences.
 The drop-down list next to “Feature” shows the features that are available for the specified sentence unit; and in the box below, you specify the feature values.
-The specification of various types of features is described here.
 In the illustration above, we have specified that we will be looking for words whose Part of speech feature is either “Noun” or “Personal pronoun”.